-Electrical effects occur near all transmission lines, including existing 230-kV lines in Oregon and the 500-kV lines that connect into the existing BPA John Day 500-kV Substation.
-Therefore, the levels of these quantities for the proposed line are computed and compared with those from the existing lines in Oregon.
+Electrical effects occur near all transmission lines, including the existing 115-kV line and other lines with voltages up to 500-kV in Montana.
+The levels of these quantities for the proposed line are computed and compared with those from the existing 115-kV line.

 The voltage on the conductors of transmission lines generates an electric field in the space between the conductors and the ground.
 The electric field is calculated or measured in units of volts-per-meter (V/m) or kilovolts-per-meter (kV/m) at a height of 3.28 ft.
 (1 m) above the ground.
 The current flowing in the conductors of the transmission line generates a magnetic field in the air and earth near the transmission line; current is expressed in units of amperes (A).
 The magnetic field is expressed in milligauss (mG), and is also usually measured or calculated at a height of 3.28 ft.
 (1 m) above the ground.
 The electric field at the surface of the conductors causes the phenomenon of corona.
 Corona is the electrical breakdown or ionization of air in very strong electric fields, and is the source of audible noise, electromagnetic radiation, and visible light.
+Corona is primarily of concern for transmission lines operating at 230 kV or higher and generally not a concern for 115-kV lines.

 To quantify EMF levels along the route, the electric and magnetic fields from the proposed transmission line were calculated using the BPA Corona and Field Effects Program (USDOE, undated).
 In this program, the calculation of 60-Hz fields uses standard superposition techniques for vector fields from several line sources: in this case, the line sources are transmission-line conductors.
 (Vector fields have both magnitude and direction: these must be taken into account when combining fields from different sources.)
 Important input parameters to the computer program are voltage, current, and geometric configuration of the line.
 The transmission-line conductors are assumed to be straight, parallel to each other, and located above and parallel to an infinite flat ground plane.
 Although such conditions do not occur under real lines because of conductor sag and variable terrain, the validity and limitations of calculations using these assumptions have been well verified by comparisons with measurements.
-This approach was used to estimate fields for the proposed Klondike - John Day line, where minimum clearances were assumed to provide worst-case (highest) estimates for the fields.
+This approach was used to estimate fields for the proposed Libby to Troy Rebuild line, where minimum clearances were assumed to provide worst-case (highest) estimates for the fields.